 California is known to have problems with rolling blackouts.
 An initiative was made for all spa manufacturers to pass an efficiency test that would limit energy consumption.
 Beachcomber willingly sent each of their models to California Polytechnic University to undergo energy testing.

 The tests were based on maintaining the water temperature at 100 degrees Fahrenheit.
 It also included 30 minutes of use every second day and 15 minutes of running the jets.

 Related reading: Should My Hot Tub Temperature Exceed 104 Degrees?

 Every Beachcomber model passed the efficiency standard with flying colours.
 In fact, it was determined that Beachcomber hot tubs outperformed the standard by 33%.

-Canadian Home Leisure is proud to one of the few Beachcomber hot tub distributors for Whitby and the Durham region.
+Canadian Home Leisure is proud to be one of the few Beachcomber hot tub distributors for Whitby and the Durham region.